dwrobel/flatcam/README.md

 - fixed the POT file and the German translation
 - some mods in the Tool Sub
 - fixed bug in Tool Sub that created issues when toggling visibility of the plots
+- fixed the Spanish, Brazilian Portuguese and Romanian translations

 18.08.2019